 Insurance reports, private health checks, HGV medicals and private letters etc, are all undertaken by the GPs.
-Reception can advise you of fees is posted in the waiting room.
+Reception can advise you of fees or they are clearly noted on our website.
 No personal information will be provided to companies/individuals without the prior written consent of the patient concerned.

 Patients who request a consultation and have not been seen within the previous three years will be subject to extra examinations and inquiries.